 b.
 The timing will depend on your recovery and physical limitations as they relate to the injuries sustained.

-a.
-At Preszler Injury Lawyers you will speak to a lawyer right away.
-This is how we begin to gather the information necessary to assess the cases and determine whether we can assist. b.
+b.
 When you call for a free consultation, you will speak to one of our experienced lawyers.

 b.
 This includes income replacement benefits which would pay you up to $250.00 a week.

 c.
 There is medical coverage to a potential maximum of $50,000.00 for recommended therapies such as physiotherapy etc.

 b.
 This party is usually referred to as the "at-fault" party.